Image

 Being charged with a federal crime is vastly different, and far more serious, than facing charges in state court.
 Federal prosecutors have nearly unlimited resources, extensive investigative power, and a conviction rate of over 90%, according to Pew Research.

-At Combs Waterkotte, our Phelps County, MO federal criminal defense attorneys have the skill, experience, and tenacity to take on even the toughest opponents—including the U.S. Department of Justice.
-We defend clients charged with a wide range of federal offenses, such as:
+At Combs Waterkotte, our Phelps County, MO federal criminal defense attorneys are equipped to take on the most complex and high-stakes federal cases.
+With decades of combined courtroom experience, we stand up to the U.S. Department of Justice and other federal agencies to protect our clients’ rights.
+We handle a wide range of federal offenses, including:

 Federal prosecutors don’t back down—they’re trained to secure convictions and often pressure defendants into plea deals that mean years in prison and a permanent record.
 But that’s not how we operate.
 At Combs Waterkotte, we go on the offensive.
 We challenge the prosecution’s evidence, identify weaknesses in their investigation, and use every opportunity to get charges reduced or dismissed before any plea negotiations take place.